Masthead

 I have yet to try buying anything from eBay, Discogs or Facebook Marketplace.
 Discogs looks good for if you want something very specific but I prefer browsing.

 In order of preference, I think I like record fairs best, then Brighton, then car boots for browsing.
-For specific new releases I like sites like Cherry Red and Burning Shed as a first choice.
+For specific new releases I like sites like Cherry Red and Burning Shed or artist websites as a first choice.

 Leave a Comment